mnater/Hyphenopoly/README.md

 2. Collect all patterns that are a substring of the word to be hyphenated.
 3. Combine the numerical values between characters: higher values overwrite lower values.
 4. Odd values are hyphenation points (except if the hyphenation point is left from `leftmin` and right from `rightmin`), replace them with a soft hyphen and drop the other values.
-5. Repeat 2. - 4. for all words longer than minWordLength
+5. Repeat steps 2. - 4. for all words longer than minWordLength

 Example:
 ````text